Last Updated on 5th March 2025

 In what circumstances can I sue a solicitor for negligence?

-To find out where you stand contact us for a free case assessment and details of no win, no fee funding.
+To find out where you stand, contact us for a free consultation and details of no win, no fee funding.
 Call us on 0333 888 0403 or email us at [email protected]

 When we are asked, ‘Can I sue a solicitor for negligence?’ there are five important questions that we will need to consider.